 Main Camp consists of North and South Camp, and then there’s the 6-suite Tree Camp.
 The attention to detail here is wonderful: crystal wine glasses, fresh roses everywhere, an awesome dessert trolley after dinner and – on return from your safari – a petal-strewn bubble bath.
 There’s also a beautiful wine cellar where they offer private dining.

-As for the safari experience, the game viewing is impressive as it’s contained within Ngorongoro Crater (although there can be a lot of other vehicles too).
+As for the East Africa safari circuit experience, the game viewing is impressive as it’s contained within Ngorongoro Crater (although there can be a lot of other vehicles too).
 Among the animals we saw were black rhino, elephant, hippo, zebra, plains game, and our favourite sighting was a lioness that came straight for us and then flopped down in the shade of our vehicle!

 Why we love it: The spectacular crater-rim setting and quirky décor.
 Honeymoon-perfect with a style that’s difficult to sum up – but it works!
 Definitely one for the bucketlist.